vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/mantra-mAtRkA-bhAShaNam.md

 - Puspa Bāṇa: The Prapanca happens in Jagrata.
 Its main business is to fascinate.
 - Pāśa: As the Svapna stage is illusive by nature and Jiva perceives the Bhedabheda in this stage.
 - Ankusa: Jñānātamka Sadasiva.
 He is Turya.
 The way a giant animal elephant is controlled by Ankuśa same way Mahāpaśu Caitya is controlled by Sadasiva.

+## Varṇa-Cakra
+Śrī Varṇa Cakra (Pāñcarātra Āgama, sāttvata-saṁhitā Based)

+- Varṇādhvā is Śabda Brahma.
+  - Śabda flowing as water stream of the form of various Varṇa is Varṇa Adhvā.

+- Sadhaka does Bhāvanā of each Murtis like Vāsudeva etc. in the form of Viśrāma, Udaya, Vyāpti and Vyakti.
+  - Viśrama Varṇa are at Parā stage, Udaya is Paśyantī, Vyāpti is Madhyma and Vyakti is Vaikhari.
+  - There are further divisions of Varṇa also which is based on Jagrata, Svapna, Susupti and Tūriya.

+There are two kinds of Varṇa Cakra.

+- First one is for Uddhāra of Para and Vyūha Mantra.
+- Second one is for Vibhava (Avatara Devatā) Mantras.

+- The way Śabdabrahma comes down from Para, Pasyanti, Madhyamā and Vaikharī same way Varṇacakra is divided into Amala, Santa, Śantodita and Udita.

+## mantraśāstra
+ahaṁ pratyavamarśaḥ .

+Śrī Śrī Parātrimśikā
+Śrī Mātṛkacakra Viveka
+Śrī Kamadhenu Tantra
+Śrī Śrīvidyārṇava Tantra
+Śrī Varivasya Rahasyam
+Śrī Kāmakalā Vilāsa
+Śrī Varna Bija Prakasa
+Śrī Sattvat Samhita

+Mantra aur Mātṛkāuon Kā Rahasya (← Highly recommended)

 ## Transcript